 Jenny combines over twenty five years of research and practice experience across the charitable, higher education, social housing and local authority sectors.
 She has an MA in Social Research and post-graduate diploma in Youth and Community Work.

 Her keen interest in developing closer collaboration between research and practice supports participation, builds skills and broadens knowledge-bases.

 Jenny has worked with a range of communities across England, developing research projects alongside practitioners, managers and young people.
-Jenny is our lead researcher on evaluation projects with Leap Confronting Conflict and Barnardo’s Prouder Communities Yorkshire.
+Jenny is our lead researcher on evaluation projects with Leap Confronting Conflict.